Patty Walters of As It Is discusses their epic new record ‘The Great Depression,’ mental health, and Warped Tour.

 Even though bands like The Wonder Years and Modern Baseball have normalized the discussion of mental health within alternative and pop-punk scenes and those adjacent, England’s As It Is have wondered where has this discussion taken us?
 Frontman Patty Walters wonders if there’s been too much of a step of romanticizing mental illness, and their latest album The Great Depression (released August 10, 2018 via Fearless Records) tackles this conversation head-on.

 “It was important for us to restructure that conversation and that portrayal in a way that doesn’t portray mental health as ugly but not beautiful,” Walters tells us.
 Walters spoke with Atwood Magazine about playing some of the biggest headline shows of the band’s career, The Postal Service, and re-interpreting lyrics.
+It also does not talk about using organic substances like Organic CBD Nugs for relieving mental health disorders.

 This is the most confident we’ve ever been.
 It’s also the most optimistic we’ve ever been in this band.